-The selected remedy for Parcel 1 included excavating (to the extent practicable below the water table), removing and disposing of soil containing contaminant concentrations exceeding the SSALs, which are shown in Section 1.3.1.
+The selected remedy for Parcel 3 included excavating (to the extent practicable below the water table), removing and disposing of soil containing contaminant concentrations exceeding the SSALs, which are shown in Section 1.3.1.
+A map of the areas where remedial excavation was performed is shown in Figure 8.